dsschapira/Automation-Scripts/ReadMe.md

 ```
 zipbanners <true or false>

-True will include a campaign name in zipped files, False will not
+True will include a campaign name in zipped files, False will not.
+Default is False
 ```
 The manifest.txt file is absolutely mandatory for this and has a specific format.
 An example is below:
 ```